5/8/2025

 Analyst, Evercore

 Got it.
 That's totally fair.
-And if I just follow up on the security side, I'd love to hear how you would characterize your performance in the March quarter.
-It looks a little bit lower, I think, like not 10, 15 million from what the street was modeling perhaps.
+And if I just follow up on the security side, I would love to hear how you would characterize your performance in the March quarter.
+It looks a little bit lower, I think, like not 10, 15 million from what the street was modeling, perhaps.
 I'd love to understand how did that end up versus your own internal expectations?
 And then as you think about this acceleration from 8% to call it 10% in security, what enables that for the year?
 Thank you.

 speaker